 Email This Page to a Friend!

 Depart the USA for Thailand.
-Your flight includes meals, drinks, and in-flight entertainment for your journey.
+Your international flight includes meals, drinks, and in-flight entertainment

-Arrive in Bangkok and transfer to your hotel.
-The balance of the day is at leisure.
+Welcome to Thailand!
+Arrive in exotic Bangkok and transfer to your hotel; remainder of the day at leisure.
+Time to rest, relax and acclimate to your new time zone

 Optional: Siam Niramit Show & Dinner (PM)